Causes of poverty: Russia

 According to Russia's State Statistics Service (Rosstat), Russia's poverty statistics equaled 14.3%, or 20.9 million people versus 13.9%, or 20.4 million people, in the first three months of 2018.

-The causes of poverty in Russia are complex: a shrinking economy, inflation, falling oil prices (due to Western sanctions) and in a rise in "consumer prices."
+The causes of poverty in Russia are complex: a shrinking economy, inflation, falling oil prices and in a rise in "consumer prices".
 High transportation costs, including the cost of logistics, and the perception of inequality have hindered growth in investments, which, in turn, has generated a cycle of poverty.

-Vladimir Putin is promoting a program that will tame the poverty stats by 2024.
+Vladimir Putin is promoting a program aims to reduce poverty in the face of economic difficulties due to international sanctions.

 South Africa

-Despite South Africa being ranked 38th in the "ranking of the richest countries with net financial assets per capita of $8,385 (R140,200)," the causes of poverty in South Africa are multi-faceted.
+Despite South Africa being ranked 38th in the "ranking of the richest countries with net financial assets per capita of $8,385 (R140,200)", the causes of poverty in South Africa are multi-faceted.
 Major causes of poverty, precipitated by a history of apartheid, involve disparities in the distribution of resources, coupled with poor educational opportunities.
 Non-whites have also had poor access to job opportunities and health care—known catalysts in the generation and cycle of poverty.
 In response to these challenges, South Africa initiated the so-called Expanded Public Works Programme (EPWP) to participate in job creation and promoting equitable policies in employment practices.
 The government has also endeavored to improve schools, provide health care for the poor, children (ages 6 and below) and pregnant women.

 United States

 The United States economy, complex and highly developed, is the largest global economy with the sixth highest per capita GDP (PPP) and about 20% of the total global output.
 The economy comprises dominant production sectors such as technology, financial services, healthcare, and retail.
 More than 20% of companies on the Fortune Global 500 originate from the United States.

 The poverty rate in the United States, in 2019, was 10.5 percent, the reported lowest reported since 1959.
-The poverty rate varies across racial lines and was reported to have reached “historic lows in 2019.”
+The poverty rate varies across racial lines and was reported to have reached "historic lows in 2019".
 For black Americans, the rate was about 18.8%; for white Americans (non-Hispanic), the rate was 7.3% and for Hispanics, it was 15.7%.
-For Asians, the rate was 7.3%, "the lowest on record."
+For Asians, the rate was 7.3%, "the lowest on record".

 Specifically, the poverty rate, in 2019, was most notable in the younger age category of 18 to 24 years old, of which 17.1% were males versus 21.35% females.
 Children were, as a group, most affected by poverty between the period, 1990 and 2018.
 Between 2000 and 2010, the poverty rate increased.
 A dip of 14.4% was later noted in 2019.
 People of ages 65 to 74 had the lowest poverty rate.

 The number of people living in relative poverty, across the country, tends to vary from state to state, e.g. in California (in 2018), 4.66 million people lived in poverty versus in Minnesota with about 456,000 people that lived in poverty.

 The causes of relative poverty in the US are complex and revolve around the following: